If from a stick a foot long you every day take the half of it, in a myriad of ages it will not be exhausted. -Mohist School of Names (China, 479 BCE)

 The work is continuously destroyed

 This painting is cut in half every ten years.
 Each division makes it a new artwork, and starts the clock on its next destruction.
 The original state becomes unknown, as the smaller and smaller pieces are placed in new positions.
 All future states are also unknown, existing as probabilities, potentials, or impossibilities.
+(Ink dropped in a cup of water cannot be unstirred.)

 Now or never